 - no late payment, processing, paper bill, credit card or exit fees

 Customers can directly contact Origin Energy to receive this discount.
 Visit Energy Made Easy if you’re not sure if this is the right plan for you.
 Similarly, the Victorian Government’s Victorian Energy Compare helps households choose the right energy plan.³

 After choosing the right energy plan, eligible South Australians on low or fixed incomes can receive up to $226.67 to help with their energy bills.
 Customers must complete the “Application for Household Concessions Form” either online or by post to receive the rebate.²

-Your access to concessions, discounts and subsidies depends on the state or territory you reside in.
-Your eligibility can also depend on your personal circumstances.
-Click on the state or territory below to find out about the available schemes:
+Your access to concessions, discounts and subsidies depend on the state or territory you reside in.
+Your eligibility can also depend on your circumstances.
+Below you will find out about the available schemes by state or territory:

 Eligible South Australians on low or fixed incomes can receive up to $226.67 to cover both electricity and gas payments (including LPG bottled gas).
 To receive the rebate customers must complete the “Application for Household Concessions Form” either online or by post.².
 This is in addition to the below concessions and schemes:

 - FREE replacement of incandescent and halogen globes to lower lighting expenses